allanrehhoff/framework/README.md

 The base_title setting only supports one wildcard %s use **->setTitle($title)** in your controller files to set a dynamic title.

 ##Data Objects##
-For easier data manipulation data objects should extend the **Core\DBObject** class.
+For easier data manipulation, data objects should extend the **Core\DBObject** class.
 Every class that extends **Core\DBObject** must implement the following methods.

 - getTableName(); // Table in which this data object should store data.